MarcioPorto/drlnd-navigation/README.md

 ![Trained Agent][image1]

 The files included in this repository implement a DQN agent capable of navigating a large square world with the goal of collecting yellow bananas while avoiding blue bananas.

-The environment is similar to that of...
+This environment is similar, but not identical to [Unity ML-Agents' Banana Collector](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector) environment.

 The mechanics of the envonment are as follows: